What is Oral Cancer?

 Yes, health insurance policies cover the treatment of oral cancer.
 Most standard health insurance plans cover hospitalisation, surgery, prescribed medicines, diagnostic tests, ambulance charges, and eligible pre- and post-hospitalisation expenses.

 You can also get critical illness insurance, which provides coverage for serious illnesses like cancer.
-These plans pay a lump-sum amount after the diagnosis, which you can use for treatment costs.
+These plans pay a lump-sum amount after the diagnosis, which you can use for oral cancer treatment costs.
 Keep in mind that the coverage is subject to a waiting period of 90 to 180 days and a survival period of 7 to 30 days.

 In addition, many insurers offer specialised cancer insurance plans specifically designed for cancer-related treatment and care.
 Depending on the insurer and policy terms, some of these plans may also provide coverage for pre-existing cancer after the specified waiting period has been completed.